fixer-m/snowflake-db-net-client/README.md

 - New SQL parameter binding API with a few options (inspired by Dapper)

 Currently missing features in Snowflake.Client:
-- Chunks downloader (for big amount of data)
+- Chunks downloader (to download big amount of data)
 - Auto-renew session
-- Async API
 - OKTA Authentication

 ### Installation